-And with drive-in cinemas, outdoor theatre shows and open-air art exhibitions, London has plenty more outdoor entertainment on offer for you to enjoy.
+From drive-in cinemas and outdoor theatre shows to open-air art exhibitions, London has plenty more outdoor entertainment on offer.

 Best outdoor theatre, musicals and cinema

 - Get ready for some popcorn, prosecco and film classics such as Notting Hill, Grease and Mamma Mia, atop Waterloo's Mercury House, as Bar Elba's Rooftop Movie nights make a comeback this summer.
-17 May-29 Aug
+Summer only

 - Rediscover classic plays alfresco at Shakespeare's Globe, which reopens with A Midsummer Night's Dream, Romeo and Juliet and more this summer season.
-19 May-17 Oct
+May to October

-- Enjoy a dazzling performance in leafy surroundings with the Regent's Park Open Air Theatre 2021 season this summer.
-Take your pick from a programme of exciting shows, which includes Romeo and Juliet, Carousel, Dragons and Mythical Beasts and Anansi the Spider.
-17 Jun-25 Sep
+- Enjoy a dazzling performance in leafy surroundings with the Regent's Park Open Air Theatre season each summer.
+Take your pick from a programme of exciting shows, which included Romeo and Juliet, Carousel, Dragons and Mythical Beasts, and Anansi the Spider in 2021.
+May to September

 Outdoor entertainment in London